mec208/multinational-retail-data-centralisation/README.md

 A specific cleaning task for products was to `convert_product_weights`.
 This requires
 - extraction of the unit of measure and the value of that unit into separate columns
 - conversion of the returned `weight` of the product standardised to kg, using a conversion mapping for other units of measure (g, oz, ml).
-- some products 'multiple items' where the weight is listed as "3 x 50g" or simimar.
-In these cases, the `number_of_items` and the `item_weight` was determined by parsing the weight string, and the total weight of the product (the arithmetic product of these two values, converted to kg) was returned in the `weight` column.
+- some products are 'multiple items', where the weight of the product is listed as "3 x 50g" or similar.
+In these cases, the `number_of_items` and the `item_weight` was determined by parsing the weight string to separate these elements, and the total weight of the product (the arithmetic product of these two values, converted to kg) was returned in the `weight` column.

 ## Orders Data